JLD-Ai/joshdavila.github.io/timeline.md

 <section class="hero">
   <p class="eyebrow">Career timeline</p>
   <h1>A chronological record generated from the master data.</h1>
-  <p class="lede">This page can expand as records are verified.
+  <p class="lede">This page expands as records are verified.
 It is generated from project, writing, exhibition, and experience data rather than edited manually.</p>
 </section>

 <section class="section">